AryanK112233/AWS-project-Login-web-app/README.md

 * Save by going to the file menu and selecting Save to save the changes and hit deploy.
 *  Let's test our new function.
 Choose the orange Test button to create a test event by selecting Configure test event.
-* Pass the necessary arguements
+* Pass the necessary arguments
 ```json
 {
     "username" : "demo",